-Agriculture is a major source of increased erosion; most agricultural soil remains with insufficiently developed vegetation for long periods.
-Intensive agricultural practices with loss of soil cover, erosion by cultivation of steep slopes, and fertiliser application dominate the physiography of the catchment, increasing erosion and leaching processes that affects dams.
+Agriculture is a major source of increased erosion.
+Most cultivated agricultural soil remains with insufficiently developed vegetation for long periods.
+Intensive agricultural practices (i.e., overgrazing) with loss of soil cover, erosion by cultivation of steep slopes, and fertiliser application dominate the physiography of the catchment, increasing erosion and leaching processes that affect dams.
 The sources of erosion include road construction, and any other building activities, which leave the soil barren for prolonged periods (Straškraba and Tundisi, 1999).